QMonkey/monkey-nvim/README.md

 If you run tmux inside kmscon, tmux overrides `$TERM` with `tmux` / `tmux-256color`.
 This is expected and correct — do **not** change it back. tmux derives its internal `TERM` from the outer terminal and exposes its own accurate capabilities, so nvim and other ncurses programs work correctly.
 Only the **outer** `$TERM` (before entering tmux) matters: keep it as `kmscon` on 10.0.0+ or `xterm-256color` on 9.x.

-The Linux framebuffer console (tty1–tty63, `TERM=linux`) only exposes 8/16 colors, which triggers sonokai's guard (`&t_Co < 256 -> finish`) and leaves the built-in 8/16-color highlighting, so code stays readable. sonokai itself does not require true color — it renders fine with the `cterm` palette on any 256-color terminal — but it does refuse to load when fewer than 256 colors are available. monkey-nvim therefore falls back to the built-in `unokai` theme on a bare tty.
+The Linux framebuffer console (tty1–tty63, `TERM=linux`) only exposes 8/16 colors (`&t_Co < 256`), which triggers sonokai's guard (`&t_Co < 256 -> finish`) and leaves Neovim's built-in 8/16-color highlighting, so code stays readable. sonokai itself does not require true color — it renders fine with the `cterm` palette on any 256-color terminal — but it does refuse to load when fewer than 256 colors are available. monkey-nvim therefore falls back to the built-in `unokai` theme on a bare tty.
 For the full sonokai scheme on a physical console, replace tty with kmscon (section 6.2) or use any 256-color/true-color terminal.

 If you run tmux on a bare tty (not kmscon), tmux defaults to `default-terminal=tmux-256color`, which advertises 256 colors and xterm-style key sequences to every program inside it — even though the underlying console only has 8/16 colors. monkey-nvim already detects this (it walks the process tree to see the real tty behind the tmux client) and falls back to the built-in highlighting, so nvim itself stays correct regardless.
 Other programs, however, do not get that protection and may render 256-color escapes the console cannot show.
 To keep them correct, set tmux's terminal type to match the 8-color console: